Ten German Bombers

-"Ten German Bombers" is a children's song with the tune of "She'll Be Coming 'Round the Mountain".
+"Ten German Bombers" is a song with the tune of "She'll Be Coming 'Round the Mountain".
 It has been adopted as a football chant by English football fans, and is sung mainly at football matches during international competitions, namely the UEFA Euros and FIFA World Cup, especially in games against Germany.
 It has been criticised as discriminatory by both UEFA and the Football Association, with fans who chant it facing bans from competitions.

 Lyrics

 "Ten German Bombers" makes reference to Luftwaffe operations against Britain during World War II.

 "Ten German Bombers" makes reference to German bombers and defensive action by the RAF during World War II.
 It is sung to tune of "She'll Be Coming 'Round the Mountain".
 It is a simple repetitive song and the verse pattern follows a cumulative song format, similar to "Ten Green Bottles":

 There were ten German bombers in the air.

 There were ten German bombers in the air.

 There were ten German bombers, ten German bombers, ten German bombers in the air.

+And the RAF from England shot one down.

+And the RAF from England shot one down.

+And the RAF from England, RAF from England, RAF from England shot one down.

+There were nine German bombers in the air.

+There were nine German bombers in the air.

+There were nine German bombers, nine German bombers, nine German bombers in the air.

 And the RAF from England shot one down.

 And the RAF from England shot one down.

 And the RAF from England, RAF from England, RAF from England shot one down.